 To confirm that your demo is functioning properly, see my demo video as an example of how the finished project should look and function: Agora Video Call Demo

-You have now implemented the video chat feature in Laravel!
+You have now implemented the video chat feature in Laravel chat!
 It’s not that hard, right?

-To include video calling functionality in your web app, you don’t have to build it from scratch.
+To include calling in a Laravel video streaming web app, you don’t have to build it from scratch.

-Agora provides a lot of great features out of the box.
-It also helps businesses save development hours when implementing video chat into existing projects.
+Agora provides a lot of great features, all in one package.
+It also helps businesses save development hours when implementing video chat into existing applications.
 The only thing a developer has to do is build a compelling front end — Agora handles the video chat back end.

 Link to project repository: https://github.com/Mupati/laravel-video-chat